CycloneDX/cyclonedx-python-lib/README.md

 ----

 Core functionality of [_CycloneDX_][link_website] for _Python_,
-with type hints and full specification support.
+written in Python with complete type hints.

 **This package is not designed for standalone use.
 It is a software library.**

 As of version `3.0.0`, the internal data model was adjusted to allow CycloneDX VEX documents to be produced as per [official examples](https://cyclonedx.org/capabilities/bomlink/#linking-external-vex-to-bom-inventory) linking VEX to a separate CycloneDX document.

-If you're looking for a CycloneDX tool to run to generate (SBOM) software bill-of-materials documents, why not check out [CycloneDX Python][cyclonedx-python] or [Jake][jake].
+If you're looking for a CycloneDX tool to run to generate (SBOM) software bill-of-materials documents, check out [CycloneDX Python][cyclonedx-python] or [Jake][jake].

 ## Responsibilities

 * Provide a general-purpose _Python_-implementation of [_CycloneDX_][link_website].
-* Provide typing for said implementation, so developers and dev-tools can rely on it.
+* Provide type hints for said implementation, so developers and dev-tools can rely on it.
 * Provide data models to work with _CycloneDX_.
-* Provide JSON- and XML-normalizers, that...
+* Provide JSON and XML normalizers that:
-  * support all shipped data models.
+  * Support all shipped data models.
-  * respect any injected [_CycloneDX_ Specification][CycloneDX-spec] and generate valid output according to it.
+  * Respect any injected [_CycloneDX_ Specification][CycloneDX-spec] and generate valid output according to it.
-  * can prepare data structures for JSON- and XML-serialization.
+  * Can prepare data structures for JSON and XML serialization.
 * Serialization:
   * Provide a JSON serializer.
   * Provide an XML serializer.